The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 • PostgreSQL: postgresql, pgsql or pg

-You can use any JDBC driver in a Quarkus app in JVM mode (see Using other databases).
-It is unlikely that it will work when compiling your application to a native executable though.
+You can use any JDBC driver in a Quarkus app in JVM mode as described in Using other databases.
+However, using a non-built-in database kind is unlikely to work when compiling your application to a native executable.

 quarkus.datasource.username=<your username>